EMarquer/siganalogies/README.md

 If you are unsure the data saved is correct, you can specify `force_rebuild=True` to the factory function.

+If you do not want to use serialized dataset (hence recompute the analogies each time) you can specify `serialize=False` to the factory function.
+Unless you also specify `force_rebuild=True`, the existing serialized datasets will still be used.

 #### Generic factory
 The generic factory is used to unify calls to dataset-specific factories.
 Typical usage is when Sigmorphon 2016 and Sigmorphon 2019 will be used interchangabely.